|UCAS code||C700||Duration||4 years (MBiochem)|

 What are tutors looking for?

 As biochemistry is not taught as an A-level subject, tutors will not expect you to have a detailed knowledge of the subject.
-However, if you are shortlisted for interview, tutors will be looking for an informed interest in the subject (originating from news items, books, magazine articles etc) together with an ability to use information (from other school or college subjects, particularly Chemistry) to analyse and solve problems and to construct your own opinions.
+However, if you are shortlisted for interview, tutors will be looking for an informed interest in the subject (originating from news items, books, magazine articles etc).
+They will also be looking for an ability to use information (from other school or college subjects, particularly Chemistry) to analyse and solve problems and to construct your own opinions.

-For more detail on the selection criteria for this course, please see the Biochemistry website.
+Visit the Biochemistry website for more detail on the selection criteria for this course.

 We don't want anyone who has the academic ability to get a place to study here to be held back by their financial circumstances.
 To meet that aim, Oxford offers one of the most generous financial support packages available for UK students and this may be supplemented by support from your college.